 Apparently these activities trigger chemical stimulation, resulting in an increased ability to learn, & possibly the ability to deal with or compensate for physical changes linked with dementia.
 (CHART….)

-❖ Reduces Stress & Enhances Energy Levels – Too much stress increases chemicals such as cortisol & nor-epinephrine, which disrupt the immune system, which makes us to feel edgy, hostile & can causing heart disease.
+❖ Reduces Stress & Enhances Energy Levels – Too much stress increases chemicals such as cortisol & nor-epinephrine, which disrupt the immune system, making us feel edgy, hostile, and can lead to heart disease.

 Dr. Blair Justice, Psych professor at Texas U. says: “Playtime is also essential to help adults relieve stress.
 You don’t have time to make yourself sick”.